phorward/unicc/README.md

 ## About

 UniCC (UNIversal Compiler Compiler) is a LALR(1) parser generator.
-It compiles an augmented grammar definition into a program source code that parses the grammar.
+It compiles an augmented grammar definition into a program source code that parses that grammar.
+Parsing is the process of transferring input matching a particular grammar, like e.g. a source code written in a programming language, into a well-formed data structure.
 Because UniCC is intended to be target-language independent, it can be configured via template definition files to emit parsers in nearly any programming language.

 UniCC supports parser code generation for the following programming languages so far:

 - **C** is fully supported (and reference implementation),
-- **Python** is under development, but already running in first tests,
+- **Python** is well supported,
-- **ECMAScript** is prototyped in a stub, but may come soon.
+- **ECMAScript** is prototyped in a stub, but will come soon.

 More target languages can easily be added by creating specific target language templates.